devicetree-org/devicetree-specification/README.md

 $ make singlehtml # For generating a single html page
 ```

-Output goes in build/latex.
-Build backends other than PDF are not
+Output goes in ./build subdirectory.
-currently tested.

 ## License ##
 This project is licensed under the Apache V2 license.
 More information can be found